esasby/hutkigrosh-wordpress4-woocommerce3-module/src/woo-hutkigrosh-gateway/readme.txt

 = 2.2.3 =
 * Bug fix: order status update in sandbox mode
 * New feature: external css-file support for completion page

+= 2.5.0 =
+* New feature: adaptive theme completion page
+* New feature: auto-expandable section on completion page (if only one section is enabled)